-“Open carry” refers to the practice of carrying firearms in plain view in public spaces.
-Though most states continue to require a permit in order to carry a concealed weapon in public, most states now place few to no restrictions on open carry.
+“Open carry” refers to the practice of carrying openly visible firearms in public.
+Though most states continue to require a permit in order to carry a concealed weapon , many states now place few or no restrictions on open carry.
 In fact, some states have imposed draconian requirements on private businesses that wish to keep deadly weapons off their property.
-Ironically, some jurisdictions have placed more stringent restrictions on open carrying of toy guns or air guns than on operable firearms.

 Summary of Federal Law